EdinburghParkLife/ParkLifeToolkit/README.md

 ## The SQL script

-The `getCSV.sql` file included in the toolkit is a script to extract a list of questions and answers from the botpres database.
-This requires sqlite installed.
+The `getCSV.sql` file included in the toolkit is a script to extract a list of questions and answers from the botpress database.

+Run the contents of this script in sqlite to return a list of questions and answers.